mne-tools/mne-python/doc/glossary.rst

     dipole
         See :term:`equivalent current dipole`.

+    dSPM
+        Dynamic statistical parametric mapping (abbr. ``dSPM``) gives a noise- normalized :term:`source estimate` at a given source location. dSPM can be obtained by applying the inverse operator to the :term:`signal covariance` matrix.

     eLORETA and sLORETA
         eLORETA and sLORETA (exact and standardized low resolution brain electromagnetic tomography) are linear source estimation techniques,